Welcome to the Physical Education page

 Key Stage 4

-In both Year 10 and 11 students have two hours of core PE each week.
-They continue to build on their skills and understanding from the activities studied in KS3 but are also introduced to new activities such as volleyball and table-tennis.
-Students are also given the opportunity, if timetabling allows, to use the leisure centre.
+In Years 9-11 students have one hour of core PE each week.
+Students continue to build on their skills and understanding from the activities studied in KS3 but are also introduced to new activities such as volleyball and table-tennis.
 In Year 11 there is more of a focus on ‘choice of activity’ by the students with the aim to encourage students to adopt more of a healthy active lifestyle and promote lifelong participation.

 Key Stage 4

-GCSE PE and the BTEC First Certificate in Sport are both offered within the options programme and are very popular choices with the students.
+GCSE PE (OCR) and the Level 2 Cambridge Technicals are both offered within the options programme and are very popular choices with the students.
 Both courses have practical and theoretical elements and enable students to choose a route that suits them.
-In the GCSE course students are also given the opportunity to obtain a badminton officials or hockey umpiring qualification.

-Many students progress in to the sixth form with an interest in PE so two routes are offered: the A Level PE (OCR) and the BTEC Nationals in Sport (Edexcel).
-Link to OCR website/spec
+Many students progress in to the sixth form with an interest in PE so two routes are offered: the A Level PE (OCR) and Level 3 Cambridge Technical Diploma in Sport.

 Extra Curricular Activities

 - Raise the standards of Physical Education and sport for all our students;